An official website of the United States government

 Training Records

-Training records with signatures of EMS training participants as well as EMS Certificates of EMS trained personnel are maintained by the EMS Team and are available upon request.
+Training records with signatures of EMS training participants as well as EMS Certificates of EMS trained personnel are maintained by the CETEP Coordinator and are available upon request.

-If training is need by Miramar personnel, various environmental web-based trainings can be utilized on MarineNet.
+If training is needed by Miramar personnel, various environmental web-based trainings can be utilized on MarineNet.
 MarineNet supplements training, provides a printable certificate once each training course is completed, and retains a history of personnel that have completed each training course.
-In addition, MCI West installations have developed environmental SOPs and computer based trainings (CBTs), which support the SOPs to meet the training requirements for EMS.
+In addition, MCI West installations have developed Environmental SOPs and computer based trainings (CBTs), which support the SOPs to meet the training requirements for EMS.

 EMS Element 7: Communication